yt-project/yt/doc/source/installing.rst

 With the release of version 3.0 of yt, development of the legacy yt 2.x series has been relegated to bugfixes.
-That said, we will continue supporting the 2.x series for the forseeable future.
+That said, we will continue supporting the 2.x series for the foreseeable future.
 This makes it easy to use scripts written for older versions of yt without substantially updating them to support the new field naming or unit systems in yt version 3.